oleeskild/obsidian-digital-garden/README.md

 **Digital Garden: Publish Single Note** command will publish the currently active note, and only this.

-**Digital Garden: Publish Multiple Notes** command will publish all notes in your vault that have the dg-publish setting set to true.
+**Digital Garden: Publish Multiple Notes** command will publish all notes in your vault that have the dg-publish setting set to true that are unpublished or have changed since last publication.
+It will also delete any notes that are no longer in your vault.
 Depending on the number of notes, this may take a while.
 You can watch the progress of publication in the bottom right statusbar.

 **Copy Garden URL**: This command will copy the URL of the currently active note to your clipboard